atiro/national-collection-visualisation/intro.md

 :::

-The above visualisation and the following notebooks are an optimistic attempt to visualise the extent of the UK National Collection of 'Artefacts'.
-That is, everything in the collections of museums, libraries, galleries and archives (and some houses and castles and gardens as well) of the UK and the extent to which it has been catalogued (or not), digitised (or not), and made available online (or not).
+The above (static) visualisation and the following notebooks with interactive visualisations are an optimistic attempt to visualise the extent of the UK National Collection of 'Artefacts'.
+That is, everything held in the collections of museums, libraries, galleries and archives (and in some castles and gardens and houses and so on) of the UK, and the extent to which they have been catalogued (or not), digitised (or not), and made available online (or not).
 And, with further updates, to chart progress towards the goal over time over making more of it available online as part of a "national collection", in whatever form that takes.

-The list of 216 institutions considered is taken from the report commisioned by the 'Towards a National Collection' project - "[Digital Collections Audit](https://museumdata.uk/wp-content/uploads/2023/11/Digital-Audit.pdf) by Kevin Gosling & Gordon McKenna (Collections Trust), Adrian Cooper (Intelligent Heritage) - March 2022" with some additions.
+The list of 216 institutions is taken from the report commisioned by the 'Towards a National Collection' project - "[Digital Collections Audit](https://museumdata.uk/wp-content/uploads/2023/11/Digital-Audit.pdf) by Kevin Gosling & Gordon McKenna (Collections Trust), Adrian Cooper (Intelligent Heritage) - March 2022" with some additions.
+The visualisations here are very much inspired by this work, but are not associated with or commisioned by Towards a National Collection
+(or indeed by anyone but me).

 The statistics presented here in various forms are taken from the institutions collections websites (where available).
 A huge amount of personal